 “More than a year after being falsely accused, I have now publicly cleared my name,” said the Plaintiff, April Sellers.
 “This has been a long and difficult journey, made harder by Defendants who seemed unwilling to hear me speak the truth and who seemed unwilling or unable to fully disclose the full extent of how widely they had distributed false accusations against me.
 Today I regain some control of my own reputation and my own identity.
 I will be using all aspects of this experience to make art.”

-The Fox Rothschild LLP team, led by partner Aaron Mills Scott and including associates Peter Stiteler and Rashanda Bruce, was satisfied with the result.
+The Fox Rothschild LLP team, led by partner Aaron Mills Scott and including associate Peter Stiteler was satisfied with the result.
 “In this case, we succeeded in establishing that art has value and that the reputation of an artist has value,” said Scott.
 “We are proud to have had the chance to represent a client as talented and powerful as April Sellers as she worked to clear her name.”